Make sure to follow the process in First Steps before moving on to these steps below!

 - Watch your local newspaper and/or television newscasts for articles about upcoming VTA meetings and topics.

-If you use OUTREACH paratransit, have them pick you up at the end of the meeting.
+If you use VTA ACCESS paratransit, have them pick you up at the end of the meeting.
 Most VTA Board or committee meetings typically last no more than two (2) hours.

 At the VTA Meeting Itself